michelmbem/AddyScript/docs/exceptions.md

 ## Try-with-resource

 There is a special variant of the **try-catch-finally** statement that has an argument associated with it.
 This argument is called a _resource_.
 The _resource_ is intended to be immediately released (meaning that its "dispose" method is automatically invoked) once the **try-catch-finally** statement completes.
 When a **try-catch-finally** statement owns a resource, it is called a **try-with-resource** statement.
-In a **try-with-resource** statement, the **catch** and **finally** blocks can be omitted.
+In a **try-with-resource** statement, the **catch** and **finally** blocks can both be omitted.

 ### Example

-Let's copy a file from one place to another with a Stream that should be close at the end.
+Let's copy a file from one place to another with a Stream that should be closed at the end.

 ```JS
 import System::Environment;